bmcdavid/DotNetStarter/readme.md

 ### Usage
 ```
 	private Import<ITest> TestService;
-	// Import<T> is preferred over DotNetStarter.Context.Default.Locator.Get<T>(), unless you are in a factory context of needing new instances.
+	// Import<T> is a struct wrapper for DotNetStarter.Context.Default.Locator and can be used when scoping or unique instances aren't required.

     public void ExampleMethod()
     {